m-beau/NeuroPyxels/README.md

     cd path/to/save_dir # any directory where your code will be accessible by your editor and safe.
 NOT downloads folder. git clone https://github.com/Npix-routines/NeuroPyxels
     cd NeuroPyxels
-    python setup.py develop # this will create an egg link to save_dir, which means that you do not need to reinstall the package each time you pull an udpate from github.
+    pip install -e . --user # this will create an egg link to save_dir, which means that you do not need to reinstall the package each time you pull an udpate from github.
+    # alternatively python setup.py develop, but this doesn't handle dependencies as nicely as pip
     ```
     and pull every now and then:
     ```bash